Colorado Springs, CO

 A Cosmetic Procedure

-There is no embarrassment when you want a cosmetic procedure for your teeth.
+There is no embarrassment when you want a Cosmetic Dentistry procedure for your teeth.
 Your smile is important, and if it does not make you happy, you deserve a change.
 Dental veneers can offer that change without forcing you to undergo extensive dental procedures.

 We offer dental veneers to repair your front teeth.
 Before we can place the veneers over your tooth, though, we must prepare the area.
 The veneer or laminate lays over your tooth.
 To make it a good fit, we must remove a small amount of your existing enamel so that you can comfortably close your lips and talk.